apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bud Light maker Anheuser-Busch to lay off hundreds of employees, company says**
+**Hearing underway to decide if Oxford shooter can be sentenced to life in prison**

-You can read more about it [here](https://www.nbcnews.com/business/business-news/anheuser-busch-layoffs-bud-light-rcna96633).
+You can read more about it [here](https://www.detroitnews.com/story/news/local/oakland-county/2023/07/27/oxford-shooters-hearing-to-decide-if-life-in-prison-is-fair-begins-today/70437477007/).

 ## Requirements
 - Python 3.8